thejasonlewis/gloo-demo/README.md

 Each mocked up section is treated as a section for the single page app and the whole thing is responsive!

+Side Notes:
+The edit is not working YET, I didnt want to use a plugin, i wanted to figure it out without using one, I could have used knockout bindings but it wouldn't make sense to do both angular and knockout so I stuck with angular and jquery :/

+Hopefully I can show you other projects that I have worked with that use plugins and show more javascript skills in an in person interview soon!
+I am looking forward to speaking again soon!

+Questions:
+Did you want a mockup from a mockup application? if so I can knock that out fairly quickly.

+I really wanted to go above and beyond for this test and show you that I could do more and am willing to dive into something new and provide a working prototype.
+I wanted to design and implement a concept around this test and I hope you really enjoy playing with the prototype!

 Please Enjoy!
 I am looking forward to hearing feedback!
 Jason